cameroncooke/SwiftParameterizedTesting/README.md

 }
 ```

 The classes make use of generics, you must define the types of values for each set when defining the class.
-In the above example the types of each dataset are defined as `<Weather, CelsiusTemperature, Void>`.
-The `Void` generic pamemter is a placeholder for an expected value which is only needed when creating logic tests.
-For snapshot tests it's not needed so here we set it to void.
+In the above example, the types of each dataset are defined as `<Weather, CelsiusTemperature, Void>`.
+The `Void` generic parameter is a placeholder for an expected value which is only needed when creating logic tests.
+For snapshot tests, it's not needed so here we set it to void.

-It's important that you override `defaultTestSuite` by pasting in the following code:
+You must override `defaultTestSuite` by pasting in the following code:

 ```swift
     override class var defaultTestSuite: XCTestSuite {